 It is a state law that all full-time students must submit proof that they have been properly immunized.
 You will have a one-semester grace period to obtain all required immunizations and/or to show proof that you have all of the necessary immunizations.
 The International Center can refer you to clinics where you can obtain the required immunizations at a low cost.

-The I-20 form.
-The I-20 is required for all students on a F-1 student visa, and it is the document that enables students outside of the U.S. to apply for a student (F-1) visa.
-Submit the completed I-20 application form, the affidavit of support form and a financial statement that proves that a minimum of $20,500 in U.S. dollars is available to support your study in the U.S. If you are already in the U.S., you should also submit a copy of your U.S. visa (the stamp in your passport) and I-94 form (the small white card given to you on the airplane before you arrived in the U.S.).
+The I-20 form is required for all students on a F-1 student visa, and it is the document that enables students outside of the U.S. to apply for a student (F-1) visa.
+Submit the completed I-20 application form, the Affidavit of Support form and a financial statement that proves that a minimum of $21,100 in U.S. dollars is available to support your study in the U.S. If you are already in the U.S., you should also submit a copy of your U.S. visa (the stamp in your passport) and I-94 form (the small white card given to you on the airplane before you arrived in the U.S.).
 The International Center will then issue the I-20.

 Make an appointment for a visa interview at a U.S. Embassy or Consulate.
 It is strongly recommended that you go to the Embassy or Consulate in your country of citizenship.
 During the interview, submit your passport, your I-20 form, the affidavit of support from your sponsor and your financial documentation, which should demonstrate you and your family's strong "ties to the home country."
 You should also submit the letter of admission from BHCC and the Profile of BHCC.
 Be prepared to answer questions about your reasons for studying in the U.S. and your plans to return home after you complete your studies.
 If your documents are in order and your responses to questions meet the interviewer's expectations, you will be issued a visa in your passport.